keptn/keptn.github.io/CONTRIBUTING.md

   - An *assets* subdirectory where graphical files for that topic are stored.
 No *assets* subdirectory is present if the topic has no graphics.

-## Submitting new content through a PR
+## Submitting new content through a pull request

 If you have forked and cloned the repository, you can modify the documentation or add new material